 - Challenges to the Stop - The police can't stop you any time they like.
 If you were pulled over illegally, any evidence collected during your traffic stop can't be used against you.

-- Challenges to the Test – Even if the traffic stop was legal, the chemical tests used against you may be thrown out as evidence if the sample was mishandled or the testing was not done properly.
+- Challenges to the Test - Even if the traffic stop was legal, the chemical tests used against you may be thrown out as evidence if the sample was mishandled, or if the testing was not done properly.

 If you have been charged with a DUI in Kansas, it is important that you hire a DUI attorney with a track record of success.
 Attorney Adam Stolte has extensive experience defending his clients from DUI charges in Kansas courtrooms.
 To discuss your options, contact Stolte Law, LLC today.